oracle/node-oracledb/doc/api.md

 When the pool is closed, it will be removed from the [connection pool cache](#connpoolcache).

+If `pool.close()` is called while the pool is already closed, draining, or [reconfiguring](#poolreconfigure), then an error will be thrown.

-This method was added to node-oracledb 1.9, replacing the equivalent alias `pool.terminate()`.
+This method was added to node-oracledb 1.9, replacing the obsolete equivalent alias `pool.terminate()` which will be removed in a future version of node-oracledb.

 The `drainTime` parameter was added in node-oracledb 3.0.